 – Money: You expand using the franchisees capital.

-– Time: Turnaround time to open new franchises is significantly faster.
-This aides in rolling out new concepts before the competition.
+– Time: Turnaround time to open new franchises is significantly faster than opening company-owned units.

-– People: Franchise owners are fully vested and highly motivated operators, which help helps keep management and operations run as smooth as possible.
+– People: Franchise owners are fully vested and highly motivated operators, which helps keep management and operations running as smoothly as possible.

 Starting as a Franchisor

 The initial development of a franchise program requires an investment of both time and funds.
-However, the cost of a professional advisors services to help you properly develop your franchise is typically less than the cost of opening one additional company-owned location.
-Hiring a credible and expert franchise consultant will give you extensive knowledge on operations through their experience, effectively helping to reduce risk and improve results.
+However, the cost of professional advisors to help you properly develop your franchise is typically less than the cost of opening one additional company-owned location.
+Hiring a credible and experienced franchise consultant will help you through the process.

 Your franchise needs a successful prototype – the real-life example of the possibilities of your business.
 An active, exciting operation allows prospects to picture themselves running your franchise.
 But beyond a demonstration of the viability of your concept, an original location can also become a training center for new franchisees and a testing location for new products, services, or techniques.